 Researchers (University of Washington) have now been able to establish correlations between the age of individuals and the way in which the activity of neurons in their brain is distributed.

 hus, the connections between distant regions of the brain increase, while those linking neighbouring regions decrease.
-It is around the age of 22 that the brain shows the characteristic organisation of an adult brain.
+It is

 Its organisation will determine the installation of social integration by renouncing individual prerogatives.